StpME/VCThemeGUI/src/tasklist.md

 ✅: Add demos in readme and polish format

+❌WIP: Add folder support, where choosing a folder will populate dropdown with all valid urls

 ❌WIP: Add support for other apps besides vencord (change file paths)

 ❌WIP: Reducing GUI window size from top or bottom removes the elements, anchor them to top and bottom